Education

 Doctor of Philosophy (in progress) [2022 — current]

-My PhD focuses on the modelling of what happens once you get infected with a virus and how this translates to outbreak dynamics.
-Within-host models seek to capture the dynamics of infectious agents that have entered into an individual’s body (my interest is in respiratory illnesses).
-In comparison to between-host (or transmission) models, our understanding of fitting and working with within-host dynamics is much simpler.
-This is a result in part due to the massive number of cells being modelled—often resulting in simpler models being used as stochastic models require a large amount of compute.
-As such the models most used, are often simple piece-wise linear models which hides away some of the biological processes at play.
-The first paper from my PhD looks at how we can incorporate stochasticity into a large population model without the need for stochastic simulations.
-This improves the computational efficiency of the model and allows for us to capture the biological properties of the within-host dynamics through systems of ODEs.
+My PhD looked at modelling what happens once a virus enters a host and how this translates to outbreak dynamics.
+Within-host models seek to explain the dynamics of infectious agents inside an individual’s body, while between-host models explore transmission between individuals.
+Compared to between-host modelling, our understanding of within-host dynamics and methods for working with them is considerably less developed.
+This is in part due to the massive number of cells involved as stochastic simulations at this scale are computationally expensive, so simpler deterministic approximations are typically used instead.
+These tend to be piecewise linear models that obscure much of the underlying biology.
+The first paper from my PhD addresses this by incorporating stochasticity into a large population model without requiring full stochastic simulations.
+This improves computational efficiency while preserving the biological realism of within-host dynamics through a system of ODEs.

 Papers arising from my PhD: